sebasvil20/TalksUpAPI/README.md

 * `GET /categories?lang=`: get all categories, optional lang query param e.g. ESP
 * `POST /categories`: create new category **
 * `GET /categories/associate`: associate user with a list of categories (likes)
+* `PUT /upload`: requires a form-data content type with a file on it.
+Uploads an image and returns the cdn url

 (*) Admin role required